vatlab/vat-docs/content/Documentation/vtools_commands/init.md

     CEU            3,470    May30
     JPT            2,878    May30
     variant        4,839    May30 Master variant table

 </details>

-<details><summary> Examples: create subprojects from the parent project (The "--variants" option is only supported when STOREMODE is set to sqlite )</summary> You can create a subproject with variants from the CEU:
+<details><summary> Examples (This function is only supported when STOREMODE is set to sqlite.): create subprojects from the parent project </summary>

+The following filters could be applied to the parent project if the STOREMODE is set to SQLite.

+*   `--variants` Only variants from the specified variant table of the parent project will be copied.
+Genotypes of samples will be affected because only genotypes related to these variants will be copied.
+*   `--samples` Only samples matching specified conditions (e.g. sample names) will be copied.
+*   `--genotypes` Only genotypes matching specified conditions (e.g. with quality score above certain threshold) will be copied.

+You can create a subproject with variants from the CEU:

     % mkdir myproj